-- summarize the main points of the readings - outline the key concepts used in the readings and point out any link to other course concepts - outline a possible test question based upon the readings - prepare discussion questions for the class and lead class discussion - provide a short handout
+- Summarize the main points of the readings - Outline the key concepts used in the readings and point out any link to other course concepts - Outline a possible test question based upon the readings - Provide a short handout summarizing your presentation - Prepare discussion questions for the class - Facilitate and encourage class discussion

-The evaluation of the presentations will take two forms - instructor (10%) and peer (10%).
+The evaluation of the presentations will take two forms - instructor (15%) and peer (15%).
 Presentations will be graded upon their clarity, organization, creativity, presentation style, and the quality of the discussion by both the instructor and the students in attendance.
-The peer evaluation grade component (10%) will be a composite of the peer grades of those in attendance.
+The peer evaluation grade component will be a composite of the peer grades of those in attendance.
 For more information on the presentation instructions and evaluations, see Blackboard.